Emergent Representations of Program Semantics in Language Models Trained on Programs: Background and setting

 \subsection{Program tracing as meaning}

-A foundational topic in the theory of programming languages, formal semantics \citep{winskel1993formal} is the study of how to formally assign meaning to strings in the language.
-In this work, our model of semantics consists of \emph{tracing} a program's execution \citep{cousot2002constructive}: given a set of inputs (i.e, assignments to variables), the meaning of a (syntactic) program is identified with the (semantic) value computed from the expression, and the trace is the sequence of intermediate values generated as the program executes on the inputs.
+A foundational topic in the theory of programming languages, formal semantics \citep{winskel1993formal} is the study of how to formally specify the meaning of programs.
+In this work, we use the {\em small step semantics} \citep{plotkin1981structural} to generate \emph{program traces} \citep{cousot2002constructive}: given an input (i.e, an assignment of values to input variables), the trace is the sequence of intermediate program states traversed by the program as it executes over the input.
+A (syntactic) program can then be formally assigned a (semantic) meaning, given by the collection of all of its traces.

-Beyond its amenability to formal analysis, tracing is attractive as a model of program meaning for several reasons.
-In novice programmers, the ability to accurate trace a piece a code has been directly linked to the ability to explain the code \citep{lopez2008relationships, lister2009further}, and computer science education has emphasized tracing as a method of developing program understanding \citep{hertz2013trace} and localizing reasoning errors \citep{10.1145/2483710.2483713}.
-Expert programmers also rely on tracing, both as a mental process \citep{letovsky1987cognitive} and as implemented in the vast array of trace-based debuggers.
+Beyond its amenability to formal analysis, tracing is attractive as a model of program semantics for several reasons.
+In novice programmers, the ability to accurately trace a piece a code has been directly linked to the ability to explain the code \citep{lopez2008relationships, lister2009further}, and computer science education has emphasized tracing as a method of developing program understanding \citep{hertz2013trace} and localizing reasoning errors \citep{10.1145/2483710.2483713}.
+Expert programmers also rely on tracing, both as a mental process \citep{letovsky1987cognitive} and via trace-based debuggers.

 \paragraph{Abstract interpretation}